Energy FM (Isle of Man): Background

 Energy FM is a local radio station in the Isle of Man, providing music and local news for a family audience.
 It is licensed by the Isle of Man Communications Commission under the Broadcasting Act 1990.

 Energy FM started broadcasting on 27 July 2001 and was originally licensed for two years to provide a service aimed at a young audience, playing a mixture of chart and dance music.

 When the licence was renewed in 2003, the station format was redesigned to appeal to a more mainstream audience with the inclusion of news, sport and local action programming.
 The music policy was also changed to focus on a 'hits' format, but still retaining some elements of special programming outside peak hours.

 Local news

 Providing a news service seven days a week in the Isle of Man, Energy FM also provides national and world news through IRN (Independent Radio News).
 News bulletins with local content can be heard at various times:

 Programming

 Energy FM provides local programming from 6am to 1am with non-stop music overnight.
 Energy FM News on air throughout the day from the Energy FM Infocentre and broadcasts IRN/Sky from 6pm to 6am.
 A recorded news summary is aired in the weekday evenings.

 The programme format is presenter led with music from the current chart mixed with a variety of throwback hits from the past 30 years.

 Music

 Energy FM plays the biggest current chart hits and popular throwbacks to the naughties and nineties.

-In the community

-A key element of Energy FM is its role in the community in the Isle of Man.
-It is involved in a number of charity initiatives, and provides free announcements of local events.